AdobeDocs/workfront.en/help/resource-mgmt/resource-mgmt-overview/deprecate-resource-scheduling.md

 description: The highlighted information on this page refers to functionality not yet generally available.
 It is available only in the Preview Sandbox environment.
 ---

-# Deprecation of Resource Scheduling tools in `Adobe Workfront`
+# Deprecation of Resource Scheduling tools in Adobe Workfront

 The highlighted information on this page refers to functionality not yet generally available.
 It is available only in the Preview Sandbox environment.

-We are currently in the process of deprecating all Scheduling tools from `Adobe Workfront` and replacing them with the `Workload Balancer`.
+We are currently in the process of deprecating all Scheduling tools from Adobe Workfront and replacing them with the Workload Balancer.

 >[!IMPORTANT]
 >